jneis-baseline/js-promises/README.md

-# js-promises-hack
+# hack-js-promises
-sandbox for javascript promises
+hacking javascript promises by using existing solutions (es6, bluebird)